My Story

 You resonate with my story

-You struggle with getting things done (being productive), mental health, chronic illnesses, and addiction.
+You struggle with getting things done (being "productive"), mental health, chronic illnesses, and addiction.

 You resonate with my identity and neurodivergences